 In 2007 the management from the Bruichladdich Distillery announced that the former Lochindaal Distillery in Port Charlotte plans to open in May, 2009.
 The location for the new distillery will be opposite the Wildlife Information Centre.
 During the Islay Whisky Festival in May 2007, Lady Caroline Mactaggart performed the official ceremony by cutting the 'First Turf' for the new Distillery.

 The award-winning Museum of Islay Life is housed in the old church on the right hand side, opposite the Rhinns Medical Centre surgery.
-This car park is intended only for doctor's patients and visitors of the Croft Kitchen restaurant.
+This car park is intended only for doctor's patients and visitors of Yan's Kitchen restaurant.
 The museum was opened in 1977 and is devoted to all aspects of Islay life and times.
 Exhibits include reconstructions from archaelogical excavations of prehistoric sites on the island, as well as an important collection of carved stones.
 There is a fine array of domestic items, largely from the Victorian era, displayed in room settings, plus such objects of interest such as an illicit still and the clockworks from the Rhinns lighthouse.
 The museum holds an extensive library and archive with books related to Islay's rich history.
 Interesting to mention is the fact that most items in the museum are in fact a gifts donated by people on Islay.
-The Museum is open six days a week from April to the end of October, and on Sunday afternoons.
+The Museum of Islay Life is open from Friday March 25th to Friday October 28th, every Monday to Friday, 10.30 am to 4.30 pm.

 The Islay Natural History Trust Information Centre is located in the centre of Port Charlotte and occupies the ground floor of a former distillery warehouse.
 The warehouse belonged to the Lochindaal Distillery, which closed down in the 1920s.
 The Centre contains a large exhibition dealing with all aspects of Islay's wildlife, including geology.
 There is a reference library of natural history books and files of records of Islay's rich flora and fauna, all available for consultation, also a field study laboratory and a lecture room.
 The Information Centre opening hours are: June, July, August - 10.00 am to 4.00 pm, Monday to Saturday, closed on Sunday.
 April, May, September, October - 10 am to 4.00 pm, Monday to Friday, closed Saturday and Sunday.